SpongeBob SquarePants: Animation

-Unconventional materials such as baking soda, glitter, wood chips and breakfast cereal were used in mass quantities to create the special's sets.
-Members of the Screen Novelties crew received one win and two nominations at the 30th Annie Awards, a nomination at the 2013 Golden Reel Awards, and a nomination at the 2013 Annecy International Animated Film Festival for animating the episode.
-The team built a dolphin puppet named Bubbles, voiced by Matt Berry, for The SpongeBob Movie: Sponge Out of Water.
-Sequences involving Bubbles included a blend of stop motion and traditional animation.
-A second special animated in stop motion, themed around Halloween and using the same Rankin/Bass-inspired character models, was produced for season 11.
+In 2011, the SpongeBob team asked Screen Novelties to animate an entire episode—the holiday special "It's a SpongeBob Christmas!"—using stop-motion animation.
+The episode reimagined the show's characters as if they were part of a Rankin/Bass holiday film.
+(Note: Attributed to multiple references:) Unconventional materials such as baking soda, glitter, wood chips, and breakfast cereal were used to create sets for the episode.
+For their work on the holiday special, Screen Novelties earned one award and two nominations at the 40th Annie Awards, a nomination at the 2013 Golden Reel Awards, and a nomination at the 2013 Annecy International Animated Film Festival.
+(Note: Attributed to multiple references:) A second stop-motion special, themed around Halloween and using the same Rankin/Bass-inspired character models, was produced for season 11.